kavia-common/asteroid-dodge-game-172091-172100/asteroid_dodger_frontend/README.md

 REACT_APP_SUPABASE_KEY=your_supabase_anon_key

 # Mission Control (OpenAI)
-# Preferred for Vite-style env: used by missionControl service
+# Preferred for Vite-style env: used by missionControl service (Vite projects)
 VITE_OPENAI_API_KEY=your_openai_api_key
-# CRA fallback supported by the service as well:
+# CRA fallback supported by the service as well (Create React App projects):
 REACT_APP_VITE_OPENAI_API_KEY=your_openai_api_key
 ```

+Notes:
+- This project is CRA-based; for the OpenAI key the service will look for VITE_OPENAI_API_KEY first, then fallback to REACT_APP_VITE_OPENAI_API_KEY.
+If neither is set, the feature gracefully degrades and shows a friendly message.

 The build uses these to initialize the Supabase client (no hardcoded keys).